Spring 2026*** Last day for pot grown tree orders for this season ***

 King of the Pippins is a good and reliable cropper.
 It grows in a compact neat fashion.
 Disease resistance is fairly good.

-Recommended pollinators for King of the Pippins apple trees
+Which pollinators are recommended for King of the Pippins apple trees?

 King of the Pippins is partially self-fertile, so you do not need another variety to pollinate it to produce fruit.
 However you will get a better crop if you plant any of the following pollinator varieties nearby.
-If you are not sure about pollination requirements don't hesitate to ask us.
-More pollinators >
+If you are not sure about pollination requirements just ask us.

 • Pollinator Braeburn